natebosch/site-webdev/README.md

 1. `source ./scripts/env-set.sh`
 1. `./scripts/before-install.sh`
 1. `./scripts/get-ng-repo.sh` (only if the repos aren't already there).<br>
-   This step ensures that local angular-related repos are present as siblings to this repo;
+   This step ensures that local angular-related repos are present as siblings to this repo.
-   and that `angular-dart` is an alias to `angular2`.
 1. `./scripts/install.sh`

 Once everything's installed, you can build and serve: